 As the eldest students in the school, our Sixth Formers set the standards of conduct and appearance expected by all members of the student community.
 They should therefore be aware of their appearance, the impression it creates, and the example it gives to younger students.
 For these reasons, failure to comply with the dress code will lead to the student being sent home to change.
 They must return to school promptly and catch up any work they have missed.

-For further information on the Sixth Form uniform regulations, click here.
+For further information on the Sixth Form uniform regulations, please contact the school office.

 We recognise that the transition into the Sixth Form can be a daunting prospect, encompassing many significant decisions and milestones.
 At Laureate Academy, we aim to make this transition as easy as possible.
 Our community is caring and supportive: the same standards of behaviour that are followed by the rest of the student body are expected by sixth formers who, as the eldest members of our student-body, set the standards for the younger years.
 Students can study or relax with their peers within the positive working environment of the Common Room, where the facilities include laptops and computers to aid independent study.
 To encourage our young people’s development into responsible adults, there are a variety of roles on offer: students can serve as prefects, on the Prom and Social Committee, on the Charity Committee, or even as Head Boy or Girl.

 In our Sixth Form, students each have an allocated Tutor who provides them with the support and guidance they need to make these decisions.
 A tutor is there to answer questions, adjust to the changes, and develop as an independent and thoughtful young adult.
 Moreover, in Sixth Form Tutor Time, various activities contribute to students’ development.
 From discussions on the latest topical news stories to revision and mentoring support, supplemented by weekly assemblies, Laureate Academy’s Sixth Form offers a nurturing environment that helps students to achieve their aspirations and prepares them for their future lives.